 Ages 9-12 years (4th-6th grade) - Teachers: Bill Reed, Sarah Weber, Evan Boylan & Laura McCrady

-In this three-year program, Middle School students learn in a multi-age setting.
+In this three-year, Upper Elementary program, 9 to 12-year-old children learn in a multi-age setting.
 The Montessori curriculum at this level is designed to support students in their academic growth toward abstract learning.
+However, because the abstract brain may not be fully developed, students have the opportunity to use hands-on Montessori materials when needed until abstraction can be fully developed.
 Students learn through collaboration, individual work, small group work and whole class projects.
 Areas of leaning include reading, mathematics and geometry, language, science, foreign language, cultural studies, music, art, physical education, technology and library skills.
 Annual projects include an interest fair, book writing, drama productions and interactive learning experiences.

 Our language program creates a psychological flow of learning that begins with communication, grammar, writing, and reading.
 Children are encouraged to express their feelings, ideas, and hope orally, which leads to another form of expression: writing.
 They perform extensive research and prepare book reports.
 Mastering the parts of speech includes practice starting with the noun family, verb family, classification of words, and finally to exploration of sentence analysis focusing on simple, compound, and complex sentences including prose and verse.